 Stacy Klein: Founder & Artistic Director, Ensemble

 Stacy Klein founded Double Edge Theatre in 1982 and, under her 35 years of leadership, the company has grown into one of the foremost ensemble theatres and theatre centers in the US.
 Klein has conceived and directed four original performance cycles, which have earned her international recognition for daring and innovation.
 In 2013, she was honored with a Doris Duke Performing Artist Award, given to artists of profound influence on the field in this country.
 Likewise, her work in developing the concept of "living culture," a term categorizing engagement of communities in the creation of art and culture, has been groundbreaking.
-Klein's most recent performance creation, Once a Blue Moon - Cada Luna Azul, premiered at Double Edge's Center in 2015, and has toured in different manifestations to Jamaica Plain, MA (2016) and Springfield, MA (2016).
-This performance is part of the Latin American Cycle, Klein's 5th Double Edge Cycle, and she is presently working on its signature indoor performance set to premiere in 2018/19.
-Klein conceived and directed The Grand Parade, part of the Chagall Cycle, which premiered at Arena Stage (Washington, DC) in February 2013, followed by tours to The Golden Mask Festival,Moscow (2013), the Redfern Performing Arts Center, New Hampshire (2015; and the Contemporary Arts Center, New Orleans (2015); ArtsEmerson's Paramount Center, Boston (2015; Brygga Kultursal, Halden Norway (2015); the PIT Festival, Porsgrunn, Norway (2015); and Peak Performances at Montclair State, New Jersey (2016)..
+Klein is presently working on the signature indoor performance of the Latin American Cycle Leonora and Alejandro: La Maga y el Maestro, set to premiere in March 2018 at Peak Performances at Montclair State University.
+She conceived and directed The Grand Parade, part of the Chagall Cycle, which premiered at Arena Stage (Washington, DC) in February 2013, followed by tours to The Golden Mask Festival,Moscow (2013), the Redfern Performing Arts Center, New Hampshire (2015; and the Contemporary Arts Center, New Orleans (2015); ArtsEmerson's Paramount Center, Boston (2015; Brygga Kultursal, Halden Norway (2015); the PIT Festival, Porsgrunn, Norway (2015); and Peak Performances at Montclair State, New Jersey (2016)..

 Beginning in 2002, Klein began directing an annual Summer Spectacle series: indoor/outdoor traveling performances that take place throughout the grounds of the Farm Center, drawing on classic novels and legends, and using larger-than-life puppetry, live music, and street theatre techniques to bring audiences on a literal and figurative journey.
 Recent Spectacles include The Illustrious Return of Don Quixote, The Firebird, The Odyssey, and Shahrazad, A Tale of Love and Magic.
 These Spectacles have begun touring to engage other communities, including The Odyssey/Shahrazad in Halden Norway, and Amherst, MA, and The Odyssey at College of the Atlantic in Bar Harbor ME.